Complaints about schools

 The Chair of governors should arrange for your complaint to be investigated.
 The governor in charge of investigating your complaint may ask to meet you to clarify the nature and detail of your complaint.

-They will give you full details of how they will carry out any further investigation in keep you up to date with progress.
+They will give you full details of how they will carry out any further investigation to keep you up to date with progress.

 The governing body should aim to respond to your complaint within 28 school working days of receiving your written complaint.
 If there is any delay, they will let you know the reasons and keep you informed.
 Individual schools may adopt slightly different complaint policies so it is important you find out the procedure when you submit your complaint.